skulpt/skulpt/source/GeneralIntro/introduction.rst

 ..
 That may be a little vague, but we will come back to this topic later when we
 .. talk about **algorithms**.

+**Check your understanding**

+.. mchoicemf:: question1_4_1
+   :answer_a: A sequence of instructions that specifies how to perform a computation.
+   :answer_b: Something you follow along at a play or concert.
+   :answer_c: A computation, even a symbolic computation.
+   :answer_d: The same thing as an algorithm
+   :correct: a
+   :feedback_a: It is just step-by-step instructions that the computer can understand and execute.
+Programs often implement algorithms, but note that algorithms are typically less precise than programs and do not have to be written in a programming language.
+   :feedback_b: True, but not in this context.
+We mean a program as related to a computer.
+   :feedback_c: A program can perform a computation, but by itself it is not one.
+   :feedback_d: Programs often implement algorithms, but they are not the same thing.
+An algorithm is a step by step list of instructions, but those instructions are not necessarily precise enough for a computer to follow.
+A program must be written in a programming language that the computer knows how to interpret.

+   A program is:

 .. index:: debugging, bug